Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/08_fixpoint_algorithms.typ

 #theorem(title: "Worklist Correctness")[
   The worklist algorithm computes the least fixpoint if:
-  + Each variable is processed when added to the worklist
+  + Each variable is processed when added to the worklist.
-  + Dependencies are correctly tracked
+  + Dependencies are correctly tracked.
-  + The lattice satisfies ACC
+  + The lattice satisfies ACC.
 ]

-The proof is similar to chaotic iteration, with the additional observation that only variables whose inputs changed need recomputation.
+The proof is similar to chaotic iteration.
+We observe that only variables whose inputs changed need recomputation.

 == Iteration Strategies